InterLinked1/lbbs/README.md

 **WARNING: Do not run the BBS as root!** Create a non-root user and configure the BBS to run as that instead.
 See `lbbs -?` or `/etc/lbbs/bbs.conf` to configure the run user and run group.

+### Sysoping

+Sysops can monitor and control the BBS using the sysop console provided by the `mod_sysop` module.
+For example, you can list information about configured BBS menus, spy on nodes, or restart the entire BBS.
+Most commands are available by typing `/` followed by a string, although some common commands are available by single-press hotkeys.
+Press `?` in the console for a list of available options and commands.

+If the BBS is started in the foreground, a sysop console is available on STDIN/STDOUT.

+Additionally, regardless of how the BBS is started, the sysop console can be accessed remotely (so called since the access originates from outside the BBS process) by running the `rsysop` program.
+This program is part of the external utilities and is installed to `/var/lib/lbbs/external/rsysop`.

+**WARNING:** Note that anyone that can access the `rsysop` program is able to perform sysop tasks on the BBS.
+Even if the BBS is not running as root, it should be running under an account that is secured to the sysop.

 ### Configuration

 Configuration of LBBS and modules are done entirely through INI config files.
 Different parts of LBBS have their own config files, as does each module that uses one.